WorldBrain/Memex-Mobile/README.md

 1. Go to the `app/` directory
 1. Run `yarn`

-*additional required steps if intending to run on iOS:*
+_additional required steps if intending to run on iOS:_

 1. Go to the `app/ios` directory
 1. Install Cocoapods if not already installed: https://cocoapods.org/
 1. Run `pod install`

 ## Running on Android

+0. Add Firebase credentials in `app/android/app/google-services.json`
 1. In one terminal, run `yarn start`
-2. In another terminal, run `yarn react-native run-android`
+1. In another terminal, run `yarn react-native run-android`

 **Note:**
 _If your Android SDK or AVDs are not configured properly, you may have to manually start an emulator instance for the above commands to work._

 ## Running on iOS (requires macOS)

+0. Add Firebase credentials:

+   0.1. for main app: `app/ios/app/GoogleService-Info.plist`

+   0.2. for share extension: `app/ios/MemexShare/GoogleService-Info.plist`

 1. In one terminal, run `yarn start`
-2. In another terminal, run `open app/ios/app.xcworkspace` to open the XCode workspace **(important that you don't open `app/ios/app.xcodeproj`)**
+1. In another terminal, run `open app/ios/app.xcworkspace` to open the XCode workspace **(important that you don't open `app/ios/app.xcodeproj`)**
-3. In the menu bar, go to `Product > Destination`
+1. In the menu bar, go to `Product > Destination`

    3.1.
 Choose a connected iPhone or one of the simulators

-4. Press the "Play" button in the top left
+1. Press the "Play" button in the top left

 ## Set up app reload on source code change